SaishPatil24/PaperInsight/README.md

 Citation Support: Automatically includes references to source papers 💻 Usage

-Enter your Groq API key in the sidebar
-Input your research topic of interest
 Ask specific questions about the topic
 Get AI-generated answers based on relevant research papers